duke-at-celect/api_samples/README.md

 # api_samples
-Sample Python code for use with the Celect REST API.
+The purpose of this repository is share sample code with Celect customers to help enable them with using the Celect Fulfillment API.

 ## Prerequisites
 _Language_